polo2ro/restitute/README.md

  The function return a promise and resolve to an object without the $outcome property.

- param: can be an object id or a object with propoerties used by the get service
+ param: can be an object id or a object with properties used by the get service

 **apiService.handleMongoError(err)**